 Open-Air Museums of Les Baux de Provence in the Heart of the Alpilles

-The open-air museums in Les Baux de Provence are the highlight of our visit to this ancient village.
-Perched on a limestone hill in the Alpilles, Les Baux de Provence has a great location.
-It has awesome views across the plain that stretch to the south beyond the Mediterranean, and the scenic Alpilles rocky landscape.
+Exploring the open-air museums in Les Baux de Provence turned out to be the highlight of our visit to this ancient village.
+Perched on a limestone hill in the Alpilles, Les Baux de Provence has a great location that treats visitors to awesome views across the plain, extending southward to the Mediterranean, and the picturesque Alpilles rocky landscape.

 Open-air museums in Les Baux de Provence